jbratcher/modern_menu/README.md

 # Modern Menu

-A mobile first approach to a animated menu
+A mobile first approach to a animated menu using only CSS

 [Gist Link](https://gist.github.com/jbratcher/0a0c1454c83a6468b3f10d6847b9ff5f)

 ### Version

-0.0.2
+0.0.3

 ## Install Dependencies